Showing posts with label Biography. Show all posts

 Simon & Schuster, 2022.
 304 pages.
 Biography

 Nickelodeon child star Jennette McCurdy opens up in this hilarious yet harrowing memoir.
 She tackles tough topics like her eating disorders and anxiety, the role of religion in her life, and her multifaceted relationship with her overbearing and abusive mother.
-McCurdy steps the reader through her journey from being cast in iCarly through the launching of the spin-off series Sam & Cat, her mother's death of cancer, and her decision to quit acting, find recovery, and decide for the first time what she really wants for herself.
+McCurdy steps the reader through her journey from being cast in iCarly through the launching of the spin-off series Sam & Cat, her mother's death from cancer, and her decision to quit acting, find recovery, and decide for the first time what she really wants for herself.

 I loved iCarly growing up, and I was excited to see McCurdy's biography on the shelves.
 The title notwithstanding, I still thought it would be a mostly lighthearted behind-the-scenes romp.
 In reality, this work is a powerful and candid exploration of mental health, the impact of a toxic and abusive parent, and the exploitation of child actors in Hollywood.
 This was by no means an easy read, and there were moments I had to take a break before I was ready to continue.
 For those of us who have struggled with disordered eating, it can be a bit difficult to hear the level of detail McCurdy puts in this work.
 McCurdy moves at a pretty quick pace, and the story she tells is very engaging.